 One way to keep centers running smoothly is by keeping the same workstations each week and just changing the specific activities within each station to match your weekly objectives.
 I hate – h.a.t.e. – having to reinvent my lesson plans every week with brand new centers, so I create simple routines that students can follow week after week.

 There are tons of benefits to repetitive routines.
 They’re easier and faster to plan.
-You get less interruptions and less wasted time because students know the basic instructions.
+You get fewer interruptions and less wasted time because students know the basic instructions.
 Students spend more time on the actual center work because they can get started immediately instead of trying to figure out what to do.
+A few ideas for your reading centers can include:

 - Look for games & activities that allow you to easily switch in a new skill or topic while keeping the same basic procedures or game rules.